gaoyuantim/LHS-Maximin/LHS_Bound/README.md

 This method focus on finding out the bound for the distribution in dimension 2.
 At last we will get a result of D2, a new bound for the distribution.

 At first we use the method in the article: _Bounds for Maximin Latin Hypercube Designs_ by Edwin R.van Dam, Gijs Rennen, and Bart Husslage.
 This method can find out the best bound at present.
-We realize this method in the first program and the result accords with the data on [the site for LHS maximin](https://spacefillingdesigns.nl/).
+We realize this method in the first program LHS_Bound.c and the result accords with the data on [the site for LHS maximin](https://spacefillingdesigns.nl/).

 After that, we realize that some parts of the method can be improved, so we add more constraint to find out a better bound.
-The second program is realize in this way.
+The second program LHS_Multi_Bound.c is realized in this way.
 As a result, there isn’t much difference between the two methods, but the new method can really decrease the bound for some points.
 However, because of the new constraint, the new method takes longer time than the origin.

 At last, here is a part of the meaningful results we have got for present.